 - Start a pain journal- Proving your pain and suffering after an accident is a tricky task.
 Keeping a daily record of how much pain you’re in and how the pain impacts your daily activities is a good way to document how your injuries have affected you physically.

-- Talk to a lawyer- A motorcycle accident attorney can handle all the legal work involved in your claim while you focus on getting better.
-The sooner you speak to a lawyer, the sooner they can start building your case.
+- Talk to a lawyer- A motorcycle accident attorney in Austin can handle all the legal work involved in your claim while you focus on getting better.
+The sooner you speak to an Austin personal injury lawyer, the sooner they can start building your case.

 Contributing Factors of Motorcycle Crashes

-- Driving While Fatigued: Handling any vehicle safely requires coordination, situational awareness and sharp reflexes, all of which are compromised when drivers get behind the wheel without getting enough rest.
+Handling any vehicle safely requires coordination, situational awareness and sharp reflexes, all of which are compromised when drivers get behind the wheel without getting enough rest.
 Fatigued drivers have compromised judgment and response times, making it harder for them to recognize hazards on the road and react accordingly.
 In extreme situations, a fatigued driver might fall asleep at the wheel, putting themselves and anyone around them at extreme risk of an accident.
-Truck drivers are especially vulnerable to fatigue because they often go long hours without taking a break.
+Truck drivers are especially vulnerable to fatigue and a potential truck accident because they often go long hours without taking a break.

 Riding a motorcycle is economical and enjoyable for many people, but the negligence of other motorists puts them in tremendous risk.
-If you have been injured while riding a motorcycle, an Austin accident attorney may be able to fight for you.
+If you have been injured while riding a motorcycle, an Austin motorcycle accident lawyer may be able to fight for you.

 Common Motorcycle Accident Injuries in Austin